HkiPythonWorkshops/Workshops/ws2/material.md

 Alright, now we're ready to tackle the idea of collisions.
 When two objects in the game meet, such as the snake and the flower, they **collide**.
 Usually some sort of event is triggered when a collision happens.

-In [pygame_snake.py](pygame_snake.py) you can see that after handling each movement, we check for collisions:
+In [pygame_snake.py](pygame_snake.py) you can see that after handling each movement, we check for collisions after movement:

 ```python
 if pygame.sprite.collide_rect(snake_c, flower_c):